Curse of the Faceless Man: Production

 The film was produced by Vogue Pictures during late March 1958 on a seven-day shooting schedule and a small budget of just $100,000.
 It was directed by Edward L, Cahn and produced by Robert E. Kent, with Edward Small as uncredited executive producer.
 Make-up effects for the Faceless Man character were done by Layne Britton, with Bryant playing Quintillus.
 The monster suit was designed by Charles Gemora.
 The film's working title was The Man Without a Face.
-Though uncredited, Morris Ankrum served as the film's voice over narrator.
+Though uncredited, Vic Perrin served as the film's voice over narrator.
 The narration is also credited to, and sounds more like, Vic Perrin to some.

 Filming locations included the Griffith Observatory in Los Angeles, used as the set for the Museo di Napoli, and the beach at Portuguese Bend, standing in for the Cove of the Blind Fisherman.

 The film's plot bears several similarities to Universal Studios' 1932 Pre-Code film The Mummy.
 Both features include a love affair between the main characters (in this case Paul and Tina) and both monsters awaken in modern times to discover the reincarnation of their ancient lovers (Tina, again).

 Anderson later referred to the film as "another thing I was doing on my way to somewhere else, that trained me for television".